RJWerning/GraphQL-API/README.md

     This is how we create a way for Graph to populate the speakers array, since speakers is not a default Scalar type.

     The Apollo RESTDataSource calls are cached, so even though we reference it multiple times it actually only calls it once

+### Chapter 5: Mutating Data

+    - Modifying data (CRUD)

+    In Playground to execute a mutation, instead of a query like we have been doing: mutation {
+    	  toggleFavoriteSession(id: "84473") {
+    	    title
+    	    favorite
+    	  }
+    	}

+    You can't do both a query & mutation in the same playground execution, you can however do multiple of either.

+    - Input Types > Need to define an input type for add methods input SessionInput {
+    	    title: String!,
+    	    description: String,
+    	    startsAt: String,
+    	    endsAt: String,
+    	    room: String,
+    	    day: String,
+    	    format: String,
+    	    track: String,
+    	    level: String,
+    	    favorite: Boolean,
+    	}

+    Playground execute mutation:
+    	mutation {
+    	  addNewSession(session: {
+    	    title: "New Session",
+    	    description: "This is a great session"
+    	  }){
+    	    id
+    	    title
+    	    description
+    	  }
+    	}

+    - Enums are kinda neat but have issues, by convention they should be all caps.
+But that doesn't often translate to what is stored in data.  ie. EUROPA vs Europa.
+So then you need a resolver to convert the ENUM to the value.